kaby76/AntlrVSIX/README.md

 editing features (i.e., you don't care for highlighting the grammar, go to def, etc.), then you just use [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks).
 Antlr4BuildTasks is a replacement of [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs) and the build tool contained in that library.
+The Antlr4cs is several versions behind the latest Antlr release.

 ## Nightly build

-* Each night at 0h 0m UTC, Appveyor builds the latest source.
+Each night at 0h 0m UTC, Appveyor builds the latest source.
 The output of the build can be downloaded at https://ci.appveyor.com/api/projects/kaby76/antlrvsix/artifacts/Client/bin/Debug/AntlrVSIX.vsix.
 However, there is no guarantee that this version will work.